 Quoi and I got up shortly after 6.
 Her foot was still hurting, but she was determined to hike today.
-Afterburners gave us a ride back to JJ’s Cafe on her way to work, and we got breakfast there — I got four of the largest pancakes I’ve ever gotten, and they were delicious.
+Afterburners gave us a ride back to JJ’s Cafe on her way to work, and we got breakfast there — I got four of the largest pancakes I’ve ever had, and they were delicious.

 We dawdled a bit thanks to the free WiFi — Quoi talking with her boyfriend and me working on my backlog of blog posts — and we didn’t leave the restaurant until 9 am.
 By that time, it was already warm out, with near-complete sun exposure.